pygae/awesome-geometric-algebra/README.md

-# Awesome Geometric Algebra
+# Awesome Geometric Algebra/Calculus

 ## The Vision

-This is not going to be just another curated list of Geometric Algebra resources inspired by [awesome](https://github.com/sindresorhus/awesome) lists, and it will not be just maintaining one `README.md`.
+This is not going to be just another curated list of Geometric Algebra/Calculus resources inspired by [awesome](https://github.com/sindresorhus/awesome) lists, and it will not be just maintaining one `README.md`.

 The preliminary result of this work is rendered at https://awesome-geometric-algebra.rtfd.io .
 There's almost nothing yet.